Can Lebanon free itself from Hezbollah’s grip?

 Nizār Tawfīq Qabbānī was a Syrian diplomat, poet, writer and publisher.
 He is considered one of the most revered contemporary poets in the Arab world and is acclaimed as Syria’s National Poet.
 His poetic style combined simplicity and elegance in exploring themes of religion and Arab nationalism, and controversially, in the Middle East, of love, eroticism and feminism.
 It may say something about Arab culture, and it’s moralistic constraints, that Palestinian poet Mahmoud Darwish used his craft to navigate similar waters – although never have had the opportunity to have had an Israeli lover like his contemporary (the inspiration for oud master and jazz great’s Anouar Brahem in his excellent The Astounding Eyes of Rita.

-Ya Beirut, Ya Sit al Dunya was was published in 1978, three years into the fifteen year long Lebanese Civil War.
+Qabbani was born in Syria but spent much of his life in Beirut, a city he adored.
+His iconic poem Ya Beirut, Ya Sit al Dunya was published in 1978, three years into the fifteen year long Lebanese Civil War (see Pity the Nation).
 In it he eloquently and emotionally described the malign impact that the Arab world was having on Beirut, a beautiful and historic coastal city that for centuries has been a cultural and economic entrepôt between east and west.
+It lamented how the city had been repeatedly colonised, invaded and oppressed by jostling regional powers.
+“We confess now that we gave you no justice, no mercy/That we misunderstood you and were not sorry/That we offered you a dagger in place of flowers”.

 Contemplating Ya Beirut, I was reminded of Lebanese poet Khalil Gibran’s famous poem, Pity the Nation, published posthumously after his death in 1931, a sardonic and incisive commentary on the politics of his time and his homeland.
 It is chilling in its prescience with regard to contemporary politics in the Middle East and indeed, much, much closer to home in our liberal democracies wherein ‘populism and post-truth, allegations of ‘alternative facts’ and fake news’ are ubiquitous and duplicitous, and where, in a milieu of fear, anger and loathing, intolerance and ignorance appear to be on the rise.
 See In That Howling Infinite‘s Pity the Nation that is full of beliefs and empty of religion.
 It came as no surprise that in the Age of Trump, onetime beat poet Lawrence Ferlinghetti’s clone, also titled Pity The Nation, was circulating widely in anxious progressive circles.